aimms/how-to/Articles/362/362-multi-timezone.rst

 Timezone selector
 ^^^^^^^^^^^^^^^^^^^^^^

+Te timezone selector is part of the `Time Zone Settings <https://documentation.aimms.com/webui/time-zone-setting.html#time-zone-settings>`_ feature of the WebUI.

 The timezone selector is a predefined widget manipulating the element parameter ``webui::DisplayTimeZone``.
 You can enable this widget via the Application settings / Application Extensions panel: